KoraKu/ProjectMaker/README.md

 - `new`
 - `header` or `headeronly` if you do not wish a associated source file
 - header name

+> Important : Make sure you execute the command at the root of your project

 ###### Example :
 ```